Isabel Garcia (clothing)

 Isabel Garcia is a fashion brand founded in 2009 and based in Bologna, Italy.

 History

 The Gold Label collection debuted at London Fashion Week in September 2014, which took place at Freemasons' Hall.
 The 17-18 collection presented dresses made of soft velvet sequins, elastic textured fabrics, graphic ornaments and color blocks are presented in this collection.

 Colors

 Emerald green and bluish-coniferous hues, arctic blue, terracotta, purple, silver, shades of peach and pink are the main colors of the collection.

-Description
+Brands

 Isabel Garcia develops two fashion lines in clothing and accessories: